Masquerade (Eric Saade album)

 Masquerade is the debut studio album by Swedish singer Eric Saade.
 It was released on 19 May 2010 in Sweden, by Roxy Recordings.
 After leaving the boy band, What's Up!, Saade began his career as a solo singer, releasing the debut single "Sleepless" in 2009.
 The album peaked at number two in Sweden and has been certified gold by the Swedish Recording Industry Association (GLF).

 Masquerade was supported by the release of three singles.
-The solo debut single, "Sleepless" was a moderate hit, reaching forty-four in Sweden.
+The solo debut single, "Sleepless" was a moderate hit, reaching number 44 in Sweden.
 The second single, Manboy, was his entry song for the Melodifestivalen 2010, where he finished at the third place.
 The single gave Saade his first number one single in Sweden.
 "Break of Dawn" was released as the third single from the album, reaching top fifty and becoming his third consecutive charting single.

 Promotion

 Tour

 In June 2010 Saade embarked on the Masquerade Tour, his first nationwide tour in support of the album.
 The 33-date tour included the performances at the several music festivals including Rix FM Festival, Rockoff Festival, and Allsång på Solgården, and the pride event in Tampere, Finland.